fbpx

 Can the type of car I choose affect my chances of getting a car loan on Centrelink?

-Lenders may have preferences or restrictions on the age, condition and type of vehicle they are willing to finance.
+While the car itself isn't a direct deciding factor, lenders might consider its value, affordability and age.
+Lenders may be wary of very old cars due to potential higher repair costs.
+Lenders may have preferences or restrictions on the age, condition, and type of vehicle they are willing to finance.
 Generally, lenders prefer financing newer cars with lower mileage as they are seen as less risky investments.
 Older or high-mileage vehicles may pose greater reliability issues, increasing the lender's risk.
 Additionally, luxury cars may be harder to finance, especially for individuals with limited income sources like Centrelink payments.

 What happens if I miss payments on a car loan while receiving Centrelink payments?